statiagov/gesmew/guides/content/user/payments/payment_states.md

 * **Processing** - The payment is being processed.
 * **Pending** - The payment has been processed but is not yet complete (ex. authorized but not captured).
 * **Failed** - The payment was rejected (ex. credit card was declined).
-* **Void** - The payment should not be applied against the order.
+* **Void** - The payment should not be applied against the inspection.
 * **Completed** -  The payment is completed.
-Only payments in this state count against the order total.
+Only payments in this state count against the inspection total.

-A payment does not necessarily go through each of these states in sequential order as illustrated below:
+A payment does not necessarily go through each of these states in sequential inspection as illustrated below:

 ![Payments Flow](/images/developer/core/payment_flow.jpg)

-You can determine the payment state for a particular order by going to the Admin Interface and clicking on the "Orders" tab.
-Find the order you want to look up and click on it.
+You can determine the payment state for a particular inspection by going to the Admin Interface and clicking on the "Orders" tab.
+Find the inspection you want to look up and click on it.
 Then click on the "Payments" link.

 ![Payment Look Up](/images/user/payments/payments_look_up.jpg)